Cages

 When buying second hand, it’s important to know what’s safe and what’s not.
 Many second hand cages will come rusty.
 For rusty and/or old cages, many auto shops can sand blast and powder coat the cage.
 It’s not super cheap, but it is cheaper still than a new cage.
 Another alternative for less extensive rust, though not as safe as re powder coating, is spot treating with Krylon FUSION spray paint.
 It must be the fusion line, which cure to aquarium safe.
 Any other type is NOT safe.

 Here’s a few Amazon links we’ve found for appropriate sized cages.
-We don’t use all of these at the rescue-we only have A&E and King’s-so we can’t vouch for the quality.
+We don’t use all of these at the rescue-we only have A&E, Exotic Nutrition (Borneo-tested) and King’s-so we can’t vouch for the quality of the majority here.
 It’s on you to do the research as to whether or not it’s a good cage for your bird.
 These are simply very available cages that fit within the proper size range for each species.

 Cage buying options on Amazon and Chewy